apache/incubator-resilientdb/README.md

 - **Service Dependencies**:
   - Install our fork ResilientDB from here https://github.com/harish876/incubator-resilientDB
   - Install ResilientDB's Graphql service to expose HTTP endpoints to use the Get and Set values to the Key value store from here https://github.com/apache/incubator-resilientdb-graphql.
-  - Install MemLen's middleware service to aggregate data from our profiling services and expose HTTP endpoints to allow the MemLens Dashboard to access this data. https://github.com/harish876/MemLens-middleware
+  - Install MemLen's middleware service to aggregate data from our profiling services and expose HTTP endpoints to allow the ResLens Dashboard to access this data. https://github.com/harish876/MemLens-middleware

 - **System Dependencies**: These services are essential for hooking into various aspects of ResilientDB and monitoring its performance.